occupe/Writeups-CTF/ASIS-CTF/Gsa File server/Readme.md

 ![img](https://raw.githubusercontent.com/occupe/Writeups-CTF/master/ASIS-CTF/Gsa%20File%20server/images/1.PNG)

-so i tried  a GET request to see the server answer and all i get is this  (look like listing the elements in specefic current directory
+so i tried  a GET request to see the server answer and all i get is this  (look like listing the elements in specific directory
 ![alt text](https://raw.githubusercontent.com/occupe/Writeups-CTF/master/ASIS-CTF/Gsa%20File%20server/images/2.PNG)

 let check with burpsuit :
 ![alt text](https://raw.githubusercontent.com/occupe/Writeups-CTF/master/ASIS-CTF/Gsa%20File%20server/images/3.PNG)

-Bingooo, as you can see in the server answer ther is the Directory parameter , so let's try some traversal things ,
+Bingooo, as you can see in the server answer there is the Directory parameter , so let's try some traversal tricks ,
 ![alt text](https://raw.githubusercontent.com/occupe/Writeups-CTF/master/ASIS-CTF/Gsa%20File%20server/images/4.PNG)

 use ../  and you can see that it's work perfectly , let's check others files